-The council will also lead a collaborative approach, and with our partners deliver services on a city-wide basis.
+The city council will also lead a collaborative approach and deliver services with our partners on a city-wide basis.

-All of this activity will have a major impact on staff, and with this in mind we will put in place systematic engagement with staff in order that they are informed and involved in the design, development and delivery of services.
+All of this activity will mean that we need to put in place systematic engagements with staff and trade unions in order that they are informed and involved in the design, development and delivery of services.

-In order to deliver, the council will move from a project to a programme-based approach, encompassing only those projects in all services that are contributing to the new delivery model for the council.
-Our performance indicators will be more meaningful and will provide a focus for the delivery of the business plan.
-With this as context, the implementation of this business plan and delivery of services will be based on the following five principles:
+In order to deliver, the council will move from a project to a programme-based approach and our performance indicators will be more meaningful and will provide a focus for the delivery of the business plan.
+Targets will equally focus on supply-side performance measures and demand-side management measures.
+By supply-side we mean measures that look at the resources, funding and services that the authority provides.
+By demand-side, we mean measures that seek to manage the volume of service either directly or indirectly including managing down the demand for higher cost interventions.

+With this as context, the implementation of this business plan and delivery of services will be based on the following principles:
-- 1. Transform the way public services are delivered - To provide better value for public sector spending across the city, which is focused on better services delivering outcomes more efficiently and effectively.
-This will be achieved by developing new ways of delivering services and rewarding and recognising good performance as well as challenging poor performance;

-2. Focus investment for long-term sustainable economic growth of the city and surrounding area

-• To secure new long-term, private sector investment hand in hand with developing our own assets to deliver affordable housing, to reshape the delivery of education and culture and to develop sustainable communities;
+1. Transform the way public services are delivered:

+- To provide better value in public sector spending across the city, which is focused on better services delivering outcomes more efficiently and effectively.
+This will be achieved by developing new ways of delivering services and rewarding and recognising good performance as well as challenging poor performance. - 2.
+Focus investment for long-term sustainable economic growth of the city and surrounding area: - To secure new long-term, private sector investment hand-in-hand with developing our own assets to deliver affordable housing, to reshape the delivery of education and culture and to develop sustainable communities
-3. Support people and communities to help themselves

-• To support individuals and local communities to deliver services, by building capacity within communities which will encourage them to become involved and to take responsible for these services;

-4. Deliver services which meet people's needs

-• To understand the needs of citizens who live and work in Aberdeen, and reduce the culture of dependency and expectancy on council services except where there is real need; and

-5. Work in partnership with other public sector organisations, the private and voluntary sectors

-• To foster integrated working between sectors to optimise public, voluntary and private spend for the benefit of the citizens, communities and organisations working within the city.
+- 3. Deliver services which meet people's needs: - To understand the needs of citizens who live and work in Aberdeen and deliver services which meet those needs.
+This will also mean building capacity within communities which will encourage citizens to become involved and to take responsibility for delivering services. - .
+Work in partnership with other public sector organisations, the private and the voluntary sectors: - To foster integrated working between sectors to optimise public, voluntary and private spend for the benefit of the citizens, communities and organisations working within the city.